Jungsu-Yun/yolov5_deepsort_ros/README.md

     roslaunch yolov5_deepsort detector.launch
     ```

-    By default, the image topic that performs detection is '/image_raw'.
-If you want to change the Subscribe image topic, you need to modify the following part of 'detector.launch'.
+    By default, the image topic that performs detection is `/image_raw`.
+If you want to change the Subscribe image topic, you need to modify the following part of `detector.launch`.

     ```
     <arg name="image_topic"	                default="/image_raw"/>
     ```
-    If you want to detect only one or a few objects, not multiple objects, you need to modify the following parts of 'detector.launch'.
+    If you want to detect only one or a few objects, not multiple objects, you need to modify the following parts of `detector.launch`.
 If you want to detect the entire class, you must enter None, and if you want to detect only a specific class, you must enter the class name.
     ```
     <arg name="class_name"                  default='None'/>
     <!-- <arg name="class_name"                  default='person'/> -->